MicrosoftDocs/win32/desktop-src/cossdk/accessing-security-call-context-information.md

 ---
-Description: When role-based security is being used, the security call context object can be used to access security information about the current call. ms.assetid: 9fc0a9e5-934c-4510-8fbb-1fb2817aa0ea
+description: When role-based security is being used, the security call context object can be used to access security information about the current call. ms.assetid: 9fc0a9e5-934c-4510-8fbb-1fb2817aa0ea
 title: Accessing Security Call Context Information ms.topic: article